fenar/distributed5GCore/site2/README.md

-#Site2 has only remote site CNFs; AMF/UPF etc
+#Site2 has only remote site CNFs; UPF